 - Don't just focus on hyper-parameters and offline metrics but make qualitative judgments on the recommended items.
 For example, we found that recommendations tend to be heavily biased towards popular recipes.
 We counteracted this by subtracting the trained item biases from the final score.
 You can think of item biases capturing popularity.

 - Invest early into a nice A/B testing setup and the definition of online success metrics!
-Unfortunately, we started too late with this and underestimated the technical and organizational difficulties we would face.
+Unfortunately, we started too late with this and underestimated the technical and organisational difficulties we would face.

 For more advice, I'll leave you with some further readings that helped me a lot: